 For hotel guests, their room keycard will grant them access to the parking facilities of all Caesars Entertainment locations, meaning they don’t have to worry about keeping hold of various parking stubs.

-Caesars Rewards members can use their membership card to gain access to the parking facility.
-If they don’t have it on them, they can visit the Caesars Rewards Center and request a new one.
+Rewards members can use their membership card to gain access to the parking facility.
+If they don’t have it on them, they can visit the Rewards Center and request a new one.

-Parking Rates at Caesars Palace Las Vegas (Valet Parking)
+Parking Fee at Caesars Palace Las Vegas (Valet Parking Rate)

 Valet parking is when you pay a designated staff member, called a valet, to park your car for you.
 You’ll be given some form of ticket or number, and when you need to collect your car again, you simply give this ticket or number to the valet, and a member of staff will fetch your vehicle for you.